cboulanger/bibliograph-docker/README.md

 ----------------

 By default, the data of the container is insulated inside the container and gone whe you remove the container.
-If you wan to access or backup this data, you can either mount the data directories to the host, use a mysql server on the host to store the application data, or use a different container to store the data.
+If you wan to access or backup this data, you can a) mount the data directories to the host, b) use a mysql server on the host to store the application data, or c) use a different container to store the data.
 Here, I only address the first two options (even though best practice seems to be the third option).

 a) If you want to access or store the container data, mount the mysql data directory